Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

     const ecdsaSignature = Buffer.from(response.Signature)
 ```

 Your transaction is now successfully signed and ready to be decoded.
+The KMS-based signature value is a DER-encoded object as defined by ANSI X9.62–2005 and RFC 3279 Section 2.2.3.

 ## 7.3.
 Decode the signed transaction and retrieve the R and S values
 The KMS-based signature is returned in an ASN.1 schema.
 This schema is specific for ECDSA signatures.
 We will use the KMS-based signature as input and decode it using the respective ASN.1 schema.